-RALP works in three stages.
+RALP works in two stages.
 In the first phase, user equipments (UEs) sense the channel and find out the interference patterns.
 This information is relayed to the serving femtocell and hence the femtocells knows about its neighbors.
 At regular intervals, a FAP broadcasts its ID and the IDs of all its neighbors.
 This infomation is conveyed to all the other FAPs in the macrocell via UE relaying.
 After this information is exchanged, each femtocell constructs a network graph with femtocells as nodes and interference between femtocells represented as edges.
 The entire network, with multiple femtocells under a single macro cell, is represented as a graph with one or more connected components.
 In the second stage of the RALP protocol, each femtocell independently executes an allocation algorithm to assign AUs to itself and other femtocells in its connected component.
 All the femtocells in a connected component of the graph must execute the same allocation algorithm, so that the AU allocation is consistent.
-This stage assumes that all the AUs have the same rate.
-In the last stage of RALP, the local scheduler at each FAP allocates AUs to UEs based on their throughput requirement and the modulation and coding scheme (MCS) of the AUs.

-We evaluate our algorithm by comparing it with two existing algorithms that focus on femtocell interference management -

-Distributed random access scheme (DRA) [3] and Femtocell Cluster-Based Resource Allocation Scheme (FCRA) [4].
+We evaluate our algorithm by comparing it with two existing algorithms that focus on femtocell interference management - Distributed random access scheme (DRA) [3] and Femtocell Cluster-Based Resource Allocation Scheme (FCRA) [4].

 II.
-RELATED WORK
+RELATED WORKS

-Resource allocation in wireless mesh and ad-hoc networks has been widely studied [5], [6].
+Resource allocation in wireless mesh and ad-hoc networks has been widely studied [5], [6] .
 The nodes in the network are assigned channels, and the number of channels assigned depends on the number of radios in a node.
 Two nodes are assigned the same channel if they want to communicate with each other.
 This is different from resource allocation in femtocells, where there is no data transfer between femtocells and a femtocell can be assigned as many AUs as possible.